-The trio forced their unwilling accomplice to take them to Anacortes, where they left the boat––after a final admonishment to keep quiet, or they would come back and 'plug' the fishboat's skipper after all.
+The trio forced their unwilling accomplice to take them to Anacortes, where they left the boat––after a final admonishment to keep quiet, or they would come back and 'plug' the fish boat's skipper after all.

 The frightened fisherman headed for the San Juans, where he spent some time regaining his nerve and thinking things over.
-He decided to keep quiet, and fearing police might trace his boat, he made for Victoria and arranged with an Oak Bay marina for changes to be made in the appearance of the craft.
-As it happened, this suspicious act was what led police officers to his door and with a little prodding, he soon told everything.
+He decided to keep quiet, and fearing police might trace his boat, he made for Victoria and arranged with an Oak Bay Marina for changes to be made in the appearance of the craft.
+As it happened, this suspicious activity was what led police officers to his door and with a little prodding, he soon told everything.
 His description of Sowash and Baker tallied with information received from detectives working in Seattle and Tacoma, where rum-runners and police were working together, for once, to put this particular crew of hijackers out of business permanently.

 Above text by historian, author, David Richardson, late of San Juan County, WA.